SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 kafka:
   # For testing without a kafka in integration tests, the bundle api can be disabled.
 No consumers and providers will be created
   disabled: false

+  # Admin client is used for checking and creating topics as well as for Health Checks
+  adminConfig:
-  # Timeout for request to the kafka broker used by admin clients
+    # Timeout for request to the kafka admin url used by admin clients
-  # Admin client is used for checking and creating topics
     adminClientrequestTimeoutMs: 2000

+    # Admin Rest Api for accessing the accessing admin functionality
+    adminRestApi:
+      - kafka-admin-api-1:9092
+      - kafka-admin-api-2:9092

+    # Admin Security information used for all calls against the Admin Rest API
+    adminSecurity :
+      user: user
+      password: password
+      protocol: SASL_SSL

   # List of brokers to bootstrap consumer and provider connection
   brokers:
     - kafka-broker-1:9092